Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes: Overview of arrangements that determine shapes

 If the sets $L$ and $P$ are empty, then a special object is defined called the \emph{empty arrangement}, denoted by $\mathcal{A}_{\emptyset}$, which is the arrangement associated with the \emph{empty shape}---a shape with no line segments.

 It is common to use the term ``arrangement" to refer only to the set of lines $L$ (e.g. as in hyperplane arrangements).
-For simplicity, however, sometimes I use the term ``arrangement" in place of the longer ``arrangement of construction lines and registration marks", to refer to $\mathcal{A}_S$ that contains both $L$ and $P$.
+Here, the term ``arrangement" is used in place of the longer ``arrangement of construction lines and registration marks," and it refers to both the lines and the planes, that is, to both the sets $L$ and $P$.
 The term ``arrangements for shapes" is also used to mean the same thing.

 Two or more shapes can have the same underlying arrangement.
-In fact, any arrangement of construction lines and registration marks underlies uncountably many shapes in the plane.
-For example, the shapes in Figure 2 have the same underlying arrangement---the third one in Figure 1.
+More generally, any arrangement of construction lines and registration marks determines a class of uncountably many equivalent shapes in the plane.
+For example, the shapes in Figure 2 are equivalent in the sense that they have the same underlying arrangement---the third one in Figure 1.

-It is a straightforward exercise to construct an arrangement from the line segments of any shape \cite{haridis2020geometry}.
-In the opposite direction, given any set $L$ of straight lines and any set $P$ of points in the plane, how do we decide if the two sets form an arrangement that determines shapes?
-In other words, how do we decide if the two sets define an arrangement of construction lines and registration marks?